6 things to know about ordering Pintxos in Bilbao

 Bilbao’s Old Town, known as Casco Viejo, is made up of 7 picturesque streets.
-This is where you’ll find the most authentic Pintxos in Bilbao and where you should definitely embark on a ‘Pintxos crawl’.
+This is where you’ll find the most authentic and best pintxo bars in Bilbao.
+This is where you should definitely embark on a ‘Pintxos crawl’.
 Each Pintxos establishment has a selection of small plates spread across the bar and you can choose to eat them hot or cold.
 It’s perfectly acceptable to just pop in for 1 drink and 1 Pintxos then move swiftly on to the next establishment, hence the birth of the ‘Pintxos crawl’.

 There’s no wrong time to order Pintxos in Bilbao, but the bars are at the most buzzing between 1pm-3pm and 6pm-8pm.
 This is the lunchtime and pre-dinner rush and when you’ll find the best atmosphere amongst the bars.
 The Spanish don’t eat dinner until around 9pm, which may come as a shock to some Brits and other foreigners.
 Going for a few pre-dinner Pintxos is a great way for tourists to keep hunger pangs at bay and enjoy more of a local scene.

 3. Plaza Nueva is a Hidden Pintxos Gold Mine